2020 24 Hours of Le Mans: Entry list

-Porsche's factory GT team are running a special livery to mark 50 years since Porsche's first overall win at Le Mans.

 Garage 56

 The ACO intended to continue the Garage 56 concept, started in 2012, which allows an additional entry to test new technologies at the race.
 Association SRT 41 founded by quadruple amputee racing driver Frédéric Sausset entered into an operational agreement with Graff Racing for one Oreca 07-Gibson car converted into an adapted automobile.
 The team intended to field three physically impaired drivers in the first all-disabled line-up in Le Mans history but withdrew from the event in April 2020 because of the effects of the COVID-19 pandemic, leaving it without adequate preparation.
 Sausset filed an entry request to the ACO for the 2021 24 Hours of Le Mans.